Chespirito (TV series): After the show

-Roberto Gómez Bolaños and Florinda Meza continued for some years the theater play 11 y 12 (also created and produced by Bolaños), which became very successful in Mexico and Latin America.
+Roberto Gómez Bolaños and Florinda Meza continued for some years the theater play 11 y 12 (also created and produced by Gómez Bolaños), which became very successful in Mexico and Latin America.

 In 1997, the show was dubbed in Portuguese, especially to Brazil, renamed Clube do Chaves.

-On November 21, 1999, Horacio Gómez Bolaños (younger brother of Roberto) died of a heart attack.
+On November 21, 1999, Horacio Gómez Bolaños (younger brother of Chespirito) died of a heart attack.

-On November 19, 2004, Roberto married Florinda Meza after dating for a long time.
+On November 19, 2004, Roberto Gómez Bolaños married Florinda Meza after dating for a long time.

 In 2006, an animated series featuring the characters of El Chavo premiered.
 It ran for several seasons until 2014.

 In 2007, the channel Clásico TV reran "Chespirito" episodes dating from 1980 to 1995.
 The series finale was broadcast in July 2012.
-In October 2012 the channel was renamed Distrito Comedia.
+In October 2012, the channel was renamed Distrito Comedia.
 The series was transmitted on the weekends (2007–2012) and Monday to Friday (2012–2018).

 In 2008, the channel Clásico TV returned with Los Supergenios de la Mesa Cuadrada, the first period of the Chespirito show, which was transmitted on Wednesdays.
 The series finale was broadcast in 2009.

-On November 28, 2014, Roberto Gómez Bolaños died at age 85.
+On November 28, 2014, Roberto Gómez Bolaños died at the age of 85.

 In 2015, an animated series featuring El Chapulín Colorado premiered.
 It ran for several seasons until 2017.